Xilinx/video-sdk/docs/include/ffmpeg/video_scaling.rst

-.. _setting-up-an-abr-ladder:
+.. _using-ffmpeg-for-video-scaling:

 *****************************************************
-Using FFmpeg for Video Scaling on Alveo U30
+Using FFmpeg for Video Scaling
 *****************************************************

-The Alveo U30 card provides hardware-accelerated video decoding, scaling, and encoding.
-Each device on an Alveo U30 card supports multiple input channels (raw or encoded) up to a total equivalent bandwidth of 4kp60.
-Using the Multiscale XMA FFmpeg plug-in included in the Xilinx Video SDK, each input channel can be scaled in hardware to multiple lower resolution and/or lower frame rate outputs.
+Xilinx devices provide hardware-accelerated video decoding, scaling, and encoding.
+Each device supports multiple input channels (raw or encoded) up to a total equivalent bandwidth of 4kp60.
+Using the Multiscale XMA FFmpeg plug-in included in the |SDK|, each input channel can be scaled in hardware to multiple lower resolution and/or lower frame rate outputs.

-The Xilinx Video SDK supports the following scaling features and capabilities:
+The |SDK| supports the following scaling features and capabilities:

 - Up to 32 input streams of raw or encoded video can be scaled down per device
 - Each input stream can be scaled down to a maximum of 8 outputs streams of lower resolution and/or lower frame rate